 How Many Chiropractors Are There In The United States?

 Chiropractic salaries depend on location and work setting.
-According to the BLS, chiropractors earn the most in the following industries: Management, Scientific, and Technical Consulting Services, Outpatient Centers and Other Ambulatory Health Care Services.
-The metropolitan areas with the highest average chiropractor salaries are Spokane, Raleigh and New Orleans.
+According to the BLS, chiropractors earn the most in the following industries: hospitals, physician's offices and outpatient care centers.
+The metropolitan areas with the highest average chiropractor salaries are Hartford, New York and Las Vegas.

 Is Going to Chiropractic School Worth It?